zenstackhq/zenstack-docs/blog/prisma-auth/index.md

 ### Field-Level Access Control

 Besides controlling row-level access, you can also attach policies to fields.
-For example, you can implement the requirement of "non-editor users are not allowed to modify the `published` field in a different way like:
+For example, you can implement the requirement of "non-editor users are not allowed to modify the `published` field" in a different way like:

 ```zmodel
 model Post {